-So I added two baskets above our dryer in our laundry room, one for adult socks, and one for the kids’ socks.
+So I added two baskets above our dryer in our laundry room, one for girl socks, and one for the boys’ socks.
 Because they only have three types of socks, it isn’t a big deal for them all to be mixed in one basket.

 The socks don’t get matched right away, but I’ll generally grab the baskets every week or so and match while we’re watching TV.

 Tom has a bin dedicated to socks for him (I toss them in unfolded) and my socks go in my top drawer.
 I fold mine as they come out of the dryer, but I seem to wear the least amount, so this doesn’t take much time!

 What I like about this system:

 >> I really like having all of the kids’ socks in one spot.
 I can quickly grab three pairs of socks when we’re getting ready to head out the door (again, our laundry room is centrally located, so this works for us :)